 Tribunal Process

 Deadlines and duties are imposed on both parties in the tribunal process.
-The appeal is generally registered within 10 working days and the tribunal service will send an electronic letter to parents and to the local authority with case directions setting out the timetable covering dates for 1/ the LA’s initial response and what the LA must include with this response including if relevant a Working Document which is an editable electronic version of the EHCP; 2/ both parties’ evidence deadline; 3/ attendance forms; 4/ any case management review form with 5/ latest version of the Working Document; 6/ the LA’s date for collating the bundle (later evidence will go in a supplementary bundle); and finally 7/ details of the hearing date.
+The appeal is generally registered within 10 working days and the tribunal service will send an electronic letter to parents and to the local authority with case directions setting out the timetable covering dates for the LA’s initial response; both parties’ evidence deadline; case management review form deadline; bundle deadline; final hearing date.

 Appeals have an appellant and a respondent.
 The parent or young person who brings the appeal is called the appellant and the local authority is the respondent.